Potala Palace © Antoine Taveneaux

 The palace is renowned for its interior splendour.
-It consists of two main sections: The White Palace is the secular section containing offices, dormitories, a Buddhist seminary and printing house; The Red Palace is the sacred sanctuary dedicated to religious study and Buddhist prayer.
-The Red Palace contains chapels where the mummified remains of three Dalai Lamas lie, and the Great West Hall famous for its rich murals.
-The only remaining structures dating from the 7th century are the Dharma Cave and the Saint's Chapel but the palace houses many ancient cultural treasures and relics.
+It consists of two main sections: the White Palace which is the secular section containing offices, dormitories, a Buddhist seminary and printing house; and the Red Palace, which is the sacred sanctuary dedicated to religious study and prayer.
+The latter contains chapels where the mummified remains of three Dalai Lamas lie, and the Great West Hall famous for its rich murals.
+The only remaining structures dating from the 7th century are the Dharma Cave and the Saint's Chapel, but the palace houses many ancient cultural treasures and relics.
 In fact, the palace contains over 10,000 shrines and 200,000 statues.

 Address: 35 Beijing Middle Rd, Chengguan, Lhasa, Tibet

 Opening times: Daily 9.30am-2pm